-Kroger is the largest grocery retailer in the U.S. Considering it has more than $100 billion in annual sales at its 2,625 supermarkets, a lot of shoppers are clearly spending a lot of money at Kroger.
+Kroger is the largest grocery retailer in the U.S. Considering it has about $132.5 billion in annual sales at its nearly 2,750 supermarkets, a lot of shoppers are clearly spending a lot of money at Kroger.

-However, savvy shoppers know that there are plenty of ways to spend less at this grocery chain, which also operates under banners such as Ralphs, Smith’s, Dillons and Harris Teeter.
-If Kroger or its subsidiaries is your supermarket of choice, here are nine ways that you can save money on groceries by shopping there.
+However, savvy shoppers know that there are plenty of ways to spend less at this grocery chain, which also operates under banners such as Ralphs, Fred Meyer, Smith’s, Dillons and Harris Teeter.
+If Kroger or one of its subsidiaries is your supermarket of choice, here are nine ways that you can save money on groceries by shopping there.

 1. Get a Kroger Plus Card

 If you don’t already have a Kroger Plus Card, you should get this free card that entitles you to savings when you swipe it at the checkout.
-You can fill out a short application at the customer service desk or at the register, and you’ll get a card instantly.
+You can fill out a short application at the customer service desk and get a card instantly.
+Or, sign up online for a free virtual card.
+In store, you’ll enter your phone number at the register to receive your savings.

 2. Create an Account Online

 If you create an account at the Kroger website by entering your email address, you can download digital coupons directly to your Plus card.
-You’ll get the weekly ad sent right to your inbox so you’ll know what’s on sale each week.
 You’ll also get email-only offers and alerts when your store is running special promotions.

 3. Get the Kroger App